Skip to main content

 Infusion basics

-Patients prescribed TYENNE need an hour-long infusion every four weeks.a
+Most patients prescribed TYENNE need an hour-long infusion every four weeks.a

 If you are prescribed TYENNE, you’ll probably need an infusion about once a month.
 The infusion will take place at an infusion center.
 Although the procedure typically lasts about an hour, you may need to arrive early.
 Between infusions, your doctor may order blood tests.